Definitions of Child Abuse and Neglect - Puerto Rico

 - A lack of participation in a plan or program designed to reunite the minor with the father, mother, or other person in charge of the well-being of the minor

-- A failure to respond to notices of hearings for protection of the minor
+- A failure to respond to notices of hearings in child protective proceedings

 Standards for Reporting

-A report is required when a mandatory reporter learns or comes to suspect that a minor has been or is at risk of becoming a victim of abuse or neglect.
+A report is required when any person learns or comes to suspect that a minor has been or is at risk of becoming a victim of abuse or neglect.

 Persons Responsible for the Child